hashxim/hconMD/Work_MD/Panic Attacks.md

 #### CBT Treatment Procedure
 CBT begins with an explanation of the physiological causes of a panic attack, followed by breadth and muscle exercises designed to help people consciously control breathing patterns.

 Next comes cognitive restructuring which involves identifying and changing the thoughts that are common during the attack such as believing you'll stop breathing, have a heart attach, or die - and replacing them with more accurate thoughts.

 The next stage of treatment is exposure to the bodily sensations and situations that typically trigger a panic attack.
-The goal is to change the belied
+The goal is to change the belief, through experience, that these sensations and situations are dangerous.

+Even after CBT, taking these steps isn't easy in the grip of an attack.
+But with practice, these tools can both prevent and de-escalate attacks,